Questions and answers about Compute Cloud

 What VM configuration (memory, vCPU) can I use?

-When creating a VM, you specify the required number of computing resources: the number and performance of processor cores (vCPUs) and the amount of RAM.
-You can choose the appropriate amount of computing resources depending on the expected load.
+When creating a VM, you select its vCPU performance level.
+This determines the required number and performance of cores (vCPUs).
+You can choose the computing resources that are appropriate for the expected load.

 How can I change the amount of RAM and the number of cores allocated to a VM?